EY Business Apprenticeship - Assurance

 You can apply to become an EY Business Apprentice as a school leaver with the equivalent of three A-levels for five Scottish Highers under your belt.

-If your application is successful, you will spend five years on the programme.
+If your application is successful, you will spend 4.5 years on the programme.

 During the course of your programme, you’ll complete the ICAEW ACA qualification if you’re based in England, and you’ll study ICAS if you’re based in Scotland.